 Another simple-yet-amazing seascape idea is wet sand.
 The thing about wet sand is that it provides you with spectacular reflections that you can play with in your shots.
 Keep in mind that such an effect works best with an outgoing tide since fewer footprints can ruin the picture.

 Times for Best Photo Opportunities

 Seascape photography works the best when you shoot into the light within one hour of either sunrise or sunset.
 For that reason, it’s also vital to consult your tide tables.
 After all, you want a wet beach rather than a dry one since its reflections provide more depth in your pictures.

 You can get tide tables on the web, or you can obtain them via apps for your phone.
 Some apps are so precise that they offer you exact sunset and sunrise times for your specific area and show them in a well-organized manner with directional lines on the map.

 Enjoy a Day at the Beach

 The great thing about seascape photography is that you can enjoy a nice day out at the beach while you snap away.
 Few locations offer this perfect blend of challenge and fun.
-Just think: you can set up your tripod, set your shutter speed and experiment with some sunrise pictures all while you’re having breakfast right on the beach.
+Just think: you can set up your tripod, set your shutter speed, and experiment with some sunrise pictures all while you’re having breakfast right on the beach.

 Ever tried your hand at seascape photography?
-If so, how did you manage with the challenges of ocean spray and the unevenness of the sandy terrain?
+If so, how did you manage the challenges of ocean spray and the unevenness of the sandy terrain?
 Don’t be shy!
 Tell us all about your seascape experimentation via Twitter or Facebook.